 Physician Signing Bonuses (a.k.a.
 Recruiting Incentives)

-In some cases, you may even receive a signing bonus by joining a private practice.
 Depending on the need for your specialty and the supply and demand of physicians in your region, a signing bonus can be attached to any physician employment agreement.

 When Do Physicians Receive a Signing Bonus?